dzwang91/STAT371/index.md

 ## Exams

-The midterm 1 exam will take place on **10/12/2017 in class**.
-The midterm 2 exam will take place on **11/16/2017 in class**.
-The final will take place on **12/16/2017, 7:45-9:45am**, location is TBA.

-**Missed exam**.
 There is no makeup exam.
 If you miss the exam, you must provide a justified and documented reason to the instructor.

 ## Q&A